wwalker/bitwarden-quick-client/README.md

 # bitwarden-quick-client
 bitwarden-quick-client

-For me, the [Bitwarden Desktop Application]( https://github.com/bitwarden/desktop ) is terribly slow ( 50 second startup time on a E3-1285L v4 @ 3.40GHz )and is huge from a screen real estate viewpoint.
+For me, the [Bitwarden Desktop Application]( https://github.com/bitwarden/desktop ) is terribly slow ( 50 second startup time on a Xeon E3-1285L v4 @ 3.40GHz )and is huge from a screen real estate viewpoint.
 The firefox browser integration almost never succeeds to autofill.
 It also fails to icon to the panel for me.

 Therefore, I have created a script that provides relatively fast ( 1 to 3 seconds ) access to data for a given site.
 Currently, this script (and the functions it provides) are for bash ( only tested with v5.0.0+ ) only, and copy the result into the clipboard.
 It is also dependent upon [`rofi`](https://github.com/davatorium/rofi), though `fzf`, `dmenu`, etc. could be plugged in rather easily.